Loch Kishorn: Kishorn Yard

 Mindful of the controversy surrounding an earlier proposal to develop a yard at Drumbuie, a condition of the planning permission was that the site had to be treated as an island: a self-contained village for 2,000 workers was created, and all deliveries would arrive by sea, rather than by road.
 A depot for transferring deliveries from rail to sea was built at Stromeferry, on the Kyle of Lochalsh Line.
-These conditions, though slightly relaxed by the end of the yard's life, had the intended effect of not altering the surrounding area much, though some might have liked it if money had instead been spent on improving the poor, usually single track, roads in the area.
+These conditions, though slightly relaxed by the end of the yard's life, had the intended effect of not altering the surrounding area much.

 By 1980 the construction yard was diversifying in an effort to escape a downturn in oil exploration and production and at the time was building the Phillips Maureen hi-deck, but its days were numbered.
 Two thousand people were still employed in 1984, but bankruptcy (by parent company John Howard over its Middle East contracts) in 1986 was followed by closure in 1987 and clearance of most of the buildings on the site.
 One lasting impact is the Howard Doris Trust.
 Amongst other things, it has provided a lot of funding for the Howard Doris Centre in nearby Lochcarron, which provides care for the elderly.

 In 1992 the dry dock was put to use in the construction of the 2,300-tonne bridge footings for the Skye Bridge that links Kyle of Lochalsh with the Isle of Skye.

 The 120 m quayside, which is split into the East gate and West gate, is currently used by Ferguson Transport & Shipping as a port for fish farming supplies, forestry products, round wood, road salt and fertilizer.

 In 2006, Leiths (Scotland) Ltd commenced quarrying operations on the site, supplying concrete for precast blocks for the Raasay Ferry Terminal.
 Leiths and Ferguson Transport have created a new joint venture company, Kishorn Port Limited to promote the regeneration of the Yard and the dry dock as a manufacturing centre for the offshore renewables industry.

 In January 2017, it was announced that Kishorn Port Ltd had been awarded £500,000 to test and revamp the dry dock gates.
 The East gate has not been moved since 1992 when the caissons for the Skye Bridge were built in the dry dock.
 The West gate has not been moved since the Maureen Articulated Loading Column ("ALC") vacated the dock in 1982.
 The dry dock itself has since been completely drained and inspected now that the gates are back in place and fully sealed.
 It took almost a week of 24-hour pumping to drain all the water, an estimated 7 e6impgal.